Skip to navigation Skip to content

 Critical errors

-An error is defined as critical when there is an impact to the:
+An error is classed as critical when it impacts:

-• agency by allowing the registration to proceed without sufficient information to support legislative requirements
+• Services Australia by allowing the registration to continue without sufficient details to support legislative requirements

-• agency's reputation, by keying errors being available for viewing externally, by either being sent in a successful registration letter, or by an individual viewing the incorrect information in the Healthcare Provider Directory
+• an individual viewing the incorrect information in the Healthcare Provider Directory

 Non-critical errors

-An error is defined as non-critical when there is no identifiable risk to the business process (registration) and will not impact on Services Australia reputation.
+• when there is no identifiable risk to the business process (registration) and it will not impact the agency's reputation

-Non critical errors will recorded as feedback and any action required will be sent to the Service Officer for correction.
+• they will be recorded as feedback and any action required will be sent to the Service Officer for correction

 Document errors